pywbem/pywbem/docs/appendix.rst

       :class:`~pywbem.CIMProperty` objects that were provided in the input collection.
 Therefore, a caller must be careful to not accidentally modify the provided :class:`~pywbem.CIMProperty` objects.

+   provider
+      An element of a WBEM server that responds to requests for selected classes.
+A WBEM server normally contains a main provider that may interface with a CIM respository and provides responses to client requests for which no specific provider is defined and providers which providers that allow specialized responses for selected classes and request types (communicate with managed components) or manipulate the objects being managed.

+      NOTE: In the SNIA terminology, a provider may also be a complete WBEM server implementation.

+   user-defined provider
+      A :term:provider that can be defined independently of the WBEM server and attached dynamically to the WBEM server.
+In pywbem, user-defined providers can be defined as subclasses of specific default provider types and attached to the server by registering them with the connection.

    qualifiers input object
       a Python object used as input for initializing an ordered list of